Es'kia Mphahlele: France (1961–63)

 Mphahlele moved his family to France in August 1961, their second major move.
 He was appointed as the Director of the African Program of The Congress for Cultural Freedom and went to Paris.
 They lived on Boulevard du Montparnasse, just off St. Michel, a few blocks from the Le Select and La Coupole restaurants.
 Their apartment was soon to become a kind of crossroads for writers and artists: Ethiopian artist Skunder Boghossian; Wole Soyinka; Gambian poet Lenrie Peters; South African poet in exile Mazisi Kunene; Ghanaian poet and his beloved friend J. P. Clark; and Gerard Sekoto.
 It was during his stay in France when Mphahlele was invited by Ulli Beier and other Nigerian writers to help form the Mbari Writers and Artists Club in Ibadan.
 They raised money from Merrill Foundation in New York to finance Mbari Publications, a venture the club had undertaken.
 Work by Wole Soyinka, Lenrie Peters and others was first published by Mbari Publishers before finding its way to commercial houses.
 He edited and contributed to Black Orpheus, the Ibadan-based literary journal.
 He toured and worked in major African cities including Kampala, Brazzaville, Yaoundé, Accra, Abidjan, Freetown and Dakar.
 He also attended seminars connected with work in Sweden, Denmark, Finland, West Germany, Italy, and the US.

-Mphahlele went on to set up a Mbari Centre in Enugu, Nigeria, under the directorship of John Enekwe.
+Mphahlele went on to set up an Mbari Centre in Enugu, Nigeria, under the directorship of John Enekwe.
 In 1962, at Makerere University, in Kampala, Uganda, they organised the first African Writers Conference, attended also by fellow South Africans Bob Leshoai, who was on tour, and Neville Rubin, who was editing a journal of political comment in South Africa.
 Two conferences, one in Dakar and another in Freetown were organised in 1963.
 Their aim was to throw into open debate the place of African literature in the university curriculum.
 They wanted to drum support up for the inclusion of African literature as a substantive area of study at university, where traditionally it was being pushed into extramural departments and institutes of African Studies.
 Mphahlele had only planned to stay in Paris for two years, after which he would return to teaching.
 Those experiences had made him yearn for the classroom again.